davidsblog/node-start/README.md

 # node-start
 A Dockerfile for running node.js projects.
+It takes the *latest* ubuntu image and then adds the *latest stable* version of node.js

 You can test it is working like this: